ravalielluru/C/README.md

 Virtual box
 Install and run beelzebub + unicorn
 Setup Nagios

-3. Instructions for compiling and running your checks
+2. Instructions for compiling and running your checks

+This program accepts --warning and --critical thresholds for the number of open transaction files.
+ Cd ../_files --warning 10 --critical 20

 4. Any assumptions you made
 5. Why you picked the programming language you used Recommendations